CIFASIS/sb-graph/test/README.md

-# SBG Library Testing Suite
+# SBG library testing suite

-In the /test folder several examples are presented, and they can be parsed or evaluated with the corresponding binary from the /bin directory.
-The `make test` command in the paren directory will evaluate all of the files and compare their results with the desired value stored in the /test/gt_data folder.
+This folder contains several files with the '.test' extension that can be used as input of the ../bin binaries.
+They are also used as input of the parser and eval unit tests.
+To run all tests use the `make test` command in the parent directory.

 ## For developers

+Currently thre submodules are defined:

+  * performance

+  * parser

+  * eval

+The first one only measures and outputs execution time of user defined tests.
+To profile a new struct a `structname_perf.cpp` file should be created where all tests could be defined.

-To add a test unit to an existing test suite, a new directory should be created in the gt_data folder.
-There a .cpp file should contain the testing code, and a SBG.log archive is needed with the expected result of the test.
-The result of applying the test will be saved in the test_data directory.
-If it is correct there will be a "test.passed" file present.
+The last two check the soundness of the parser and the evaluator with already defined tests, specifying the input and the expected result.
+To test a new struct create a `structname.test` file in the current directory, and create parser/gt_data/structname and eval/gt_data/structname folders.
+In each of them there should be a structname.cpp file with code that logs its result to the SBG::Util::SBG_LOG structure; and a SBG.log archive with the expected result of the execution of the .cpp file.
+Then add structname to 'parser_program' and 'eval_program' constants in the respective parser/parser_test.cpp and eval/eval_test.cpp files.
+The actual value of the running each test will be present in the parser/test_data and eval/test_data folders.